eslint/eslint/docs/developer-guide/shareable-configs.md

 }
 ```

+If your shareable config depends on a plugin, you should also specify it as a `peerDependency` (plugins will be loaded relative to the end user's project, so the end user is required to install the plugins they need).
+However, if your shareable config depends on a third-party parser or another shareable config, you can specify these packages as `dependencies`.

 You can also test your shareable config on your computer before publishing by linking your module globally.
 Type:

 ```bash